Adapted from the Peach Blueberry Cake in the August 2005 issue of Gourmet

 11) Toast almonds in an oven until slightly golden.
 Allow to cool.
 Then toss with some icing sugar; set aside.

 12) Run a knife between the pan and the pastry and carefully remove the sides of the pan.

 13) Allow cake to cool to room temperature, sprinkle on the toasted almond and icing sugar mixture, then dust cake top generously with icing sugar.
 Top with a few fresh berries or mint sprig.
 Cut cake into thick wedges with a sharp knife before serving.
 And serve with whipped cream.

-* Let me quote verbatim a conversation we had recently in defence of
+* Let me quote verbatim a conversation we had recently in defence of my statement.

 Clement says: basically I think everything should melt in your mouth.

 Clement says: hahaha. if that's what melt in your mouth means to you. then I guess so.